July 11th - 18th 2021

 DAY 2.
 SAN QUENTIN TO Catavina - Rise and shine, the trail awaits you!

 Departing the Old Mill while still rubbing your tired eyes, we have a 50 mile off road loop down Hwy 1 to El Rosario, for a quick splash of gas and snacks before jumping back on the dirt for the mind blowing, Catavina loop, sure to bring a smile to your face.

 This is the true definition of Baja.
 The Dr. Seuss trees and cactus forests will leave you in disbelief of the beauty of Baja.
 The Off the Grid Expedition crew has pre-run and inter-joined a custom section, so that the loop will take us farther south along the beach, before heading east back up to Hwy 1.
 Chase 2 meets us here for more gas and we continue on a new trail not yet run on any expedition down to the Bay of LA or Bahia De Los Angeles.
 The trail takes us past the Mission San Borja onto Hwy 5 for a small road section.
 Be on the lookout for the Baja Dancing Cirio.
 As you crest the last of the mountains, you will understand the beauty of the Sea of Cortez.
 A warmer climate, a nice soft bed, air conditioning and a good dinner will await, with the long day behind you!

 DAY 3.
-BAY OF LA TO SAN IGNACIO.- If you are an early riser, and want to make your family and friends jealous, the sunrise over the Sea of Cortez is spectacular!
+Catavina to BAY OF LA - If you are an early riser, and want to make your family and friends jealous, the sunrise over the Sea of Cortez is spectacular!

 Keep in mind Baja has its own climate and being on the gulf side of the peninsula the temperature will be heating up fast.